ekabalina/Getting_and_cleaning_data/README.md

 run_analysis.R does the following:

-1.Read data from working directory: 3 train, 3 test datasets.
+1. Read data from working directory: 3 train, 3 test datasets.

 2. Merge test data with  train set using cbind() function